Young Event Horse

 - The same tack must be used in each phase.
 No tack etc. may be worn that conceals the conformation of the horse.

 - No item of tack excluded from competition is allowed in the practice arena.

 If for any reason, a competitor goes through the Start with incorrect tack, the Judge will have no option but to eliminate that competitor.

-*To qualify, horses must achieve YES!
-Minimum Accepted Standard (MAS) in each phase of adjudication regardless of their total score.
+* To qualify, horses must achieve the YES!
+Minimum Accepted Standard (MAS) in each phase of adjudication, regardless of their total score.